anrosa76/TrentoSchool2023/README.md

 3. **pRg.f90** - To compute the probability distribution function of the monomer spatial distances from the center of mass of the corresponding polymer chains.

 **(3)** \
-The file **vmdscene.png** features a single snapshot of the trajectory
+The file **vmdscene.png** features a single snapshot of the trajectory:
 ![This is an image](https://github.com/anrosa76/TrentoSchool2023/blob/main/vmdscene.png)

 \